-Potential usage by fish - a 300 meter slope at 8% would obstruct most or all Arctic Grayling or juvenile Chinook Salmon.
+Potential usage by fish.
+Fish would be able to ascend the lower 50 meter long section at 2% gradient.
+The proposed ~250 meter slope at 8% would obstruct most or all Arctic Grayling or juvenile Chinook Salmon.
 It is possible that some adult Arctic Grayling would be able to ascend to the upstream end of the 8% section under favourable flow conditions.
 Juvenile Chinook Salmon would be able to enter the 8% section, but migration upstream to the top of the section is unlikely.
+Any fish able to successfully swim to the top of the 8% grade would be able to pass through the remaining 2% gradient section to reach Hudgeon Lake.